Rush Limbo wrapping up another week of broadcast excellence.

 Stop and think.

-How many stories do you see here and there, now and again over a period of time about a teacher abusing a child.
+How many stories do you see here and there, now and again, over a period of time about a teacher abusing a child?

 And speaking of which, how many of you can recall being shocked and surprised at how many of the teachers abusing young students are women?

-Now I'm sure as you start thinking about it, your memory kicks in, you're starting to say, yeah, yeah, that I remember that.
+Now, I'm sure as you start thinking about it, your memory kicks in.

 Here's a pull quote from this story.

-U.S. Senator Pat Toomey, Republican Pennsylvania, and U.S. Representatives Mike Fitzpatrick, Republican Pennsylvania, Frederica Wilson, Democrat Florida, and Steve Stivers, Republican Ohio, recently attempted to bring attention to the problem at a press conference and news release announcing a bill to protect students from sexual predators in schools.
+U.S. Senator Pat Toomey, Republican Pennsylvania, and U.S. Representatives Mike Fitzpatrick, Republican Pennsylvania, Frederica Wilson, Democrat Florida, and Steve Stivers, Republican Ohio, recently attempted to bring attention to the problem in a press conference and news release announcing a bill to protect students from sexual predators in schools.

-As primarily only local Pennsylvania news outlets covered the announcement, according to a Google search.
+It was met with a resounding thud, as primarily only local Pennsylvania news outlets covered the announcement according to a Google search.

 But that doesn't excuse the response and the horrible judgment by teachers and administrators.